YinHK-gameDev/unity-learn/physics/built-in 3D Physics/ragdoll physics.md

 **Drag the ragdoll character instance** from the Hierarchy **on top** of the **"Ragdoll Prefab"**.
 You now have a completely set-up, re-usable **ragdoll character** to use as much as you like in your game.

+> After you create ragdoll through Ragdoll Wizard, Unity automatically add **Character Joint ** component on each collider of you humanoid character.

+> You can also modify collider & add Character Joint component by yourself

 ### ref
 https://docs.unity3d.com/Manual/ragdoll-physics-section.html